Infectious Disease

 To help protect you and your loved ones from common infections, like Respiratory Syncytial Virus (RSV), influenza (flu) and COVID-19, make sure you are up to date on your vaccinations.

 With the recent outbreak of measles this year, be sure your child is current on their immunizations.
-Measles is a virus infection that results in a runny nose, fever and red eyes, followed by a rash that begins in the face and spreads down to the trunk and extremities.
+Measles is a viral infection that results in a runny nose, fever, and red eyes, followed by a rash that begins on the face and spreads down to the trunk and extremities.
 The vaccine is very effective at preventing disease: one dose is 93% effective, and a 2-dose vaccine (at 1 year and 4 years of age) is 97% effective.

-RSV is a highly contagious virus that can lead to hospitalization or in some cases, life-threatening complications, especially for infants and young children, seniors over the age of 65 and those living with chronic illnesses.
-Learn more about RSV and how to protect others against it.
+RSV is a highly contagious virus that can lead to hospitalization or, in some cases, life-threatening complications — especially for infants and young children, seniors over the age of 65, and those living with chronic illnesses.
+Visit our RSV article to learn more about how to protect yourself and others.